 The decision to go cashless has been taken at Fusion head office level and they are rolling out this policy across all centres across the country.
-From Monday 2 March, it is Enfield’s turn.
+On Monday 2 March, it was Enfield’s turn.

 Many people using the leisure centres are Fusion members and so pay monthly by direct debit.
 And most of the more casual pay-as-you go users (including those who come just for the Over 50s Days) already pay by debit or credit card, either online when making a booking or at the centre itself.